microsoft/Guan/README.md

 ### Summary

-As stated abouve, Guan uses Prolog style syntax.
+As stated above, Guan uses Prolog style syntax.
 We will not describe things that are common with standard Prolog, but rather present the differences below:

 * The trailing ‘.’
 Is not needed as delimiter for rules, since in Guan every rule is represented in a separate string.